scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 are not easily possible but standard input/output based questions are easily handled.
 More sophisticated test support is also possible (for example one could easily support some form of assertions for C/C++ if a template were used to generate the files).
-The architecture of yaksh will support this fairly easily.
+The architecture of yaksh supports this fairly easily.

 Questions could also be imported from a Python script.
 The interface lets